How many trees to build a house?

 There are many good reasons to take care of your home and saving trees is one of them.
 Good maintenance helps protect the environmental investment that was made in your home.
 Sustainability folks refer to this as the embedded environmental footprint of the home.
 This footprint signifies that in addition to the monetary cost of your home, constructing it extracted a toll on the environment.

-Save a tree, take care of your home.
+Save trees by taking care of your home.

 Today lumber comes in pre-cut, ready to use pieces of wood that no longer resemble the trees from which they came.
 But that wasn’t always the case.
-Houses were originally built by folks who had to actually harvest the trees themselves.
+Houses were originally built by hearty folks who had to actually harvest the trees themselves.
+Many log homes were built with minimal sawn lumber because cutting trees down, then sawing them up was hard and expensive.
 Knowing how many and of what size to cut was important.
-It is way too easy today to forget that lots of trees are needed to build our homes.
+It is way too easy today to forget that lots of trees are needed to build our modern homes.

-Learning about board footage is a simple exercise in forestry that we can use to determine the number of trees needed for the lumber used in our home.
+Learning about board footage is a simple forestry exercise.
+We can use it to determine the number of trees needed for the lumber to build our home.

 The amount of wood in a tree is referred to as board footage.
 A board foot is 1”x12”x12”.
 Since there are 12 board feet in every cubic foot, you just need to determine the volume of a tree to understand its useful wood yield.
 Since most lumber comes from cylindrical shaped, coniferous trees, you can do this by measuring the height of the tree and multiplying by its average cross-sectional area.